kintone/cli-kintone/README.md

 ##### Notes

 - When the Record Number field is specified as the "Key to Bulk Update", the field's value may have the target app's code.
+- The following fields in records to be updated are ignored.
+  - Created by
+  - Created datetime
+  - Updated by
+  - Updated datetime

 ### export